Altarpiece of Saint Barbara (Pérez): Artist

-This altarpiece is attributed to the painter Gonçal Peris, one of the chief representatives of Valencian International Gothic.
+This altarpiece is attributed to the painter Gonzalo Pérez, one of the chief representatives of Valencian International Gothic.
 His style is marked by expressive and picturesque elements, flowing lines and the charm of the colour.
-Gonçal came from a family of painters living in the city of Turia in the 13th century.
+Gonzalo came from a family of painters living in the city of Turia in the 13th century.
 He was trained in the workshop of Pere Nicolau.
-Upon his death, Gonçal was charged to manage the assets of his teacher.
+Upon his death, Gonzalo was charged to manage the assets of his teacher.
 He had a successful workshop during this time.